YOUR SPIRITUAL SERVICE (Part 2)

-Apparently, the Lord Jesus does not want anyone to love, follow, or serve Him forcefully, grudgingly, or reluctantly.
+The Lord Jesus does not want anyone to love, follow, or serve Him forcefully, grudgingly, or reluctantly.

 Any service or good work you are forced, coaxed, or manipulated by anyone to render in the name of the Lord is simply a carnal, unreasonable, and unprofitable service.

-Whatever you give to the Lord or give in the name of the Lord grudgingly, reluctantly or half-heartedly is unacceptable to the Lord.
+Whatever you give to the Lord or give in the name of the Lord grudgingly, reluctantly, or half-heartedly is unacceptable to the Lord.

 Therefore, Paul admonishes, “Each one must do as he has made up his mind, not reluctantly or under compulsion, for God loves a cheerful giver.”
 (2 Cor.
 9:7 RSV).

-The Lord Jesus Christ offered Himself on the cross as an atoning sacrifice for your sins so that you may have a personal, loving and intimate relationship with God.
+The Lord Jesus Christ offered Himself on the cross as an atoning sacrifice for your sins so that you may have a personal, loving, and intimate relationship with God.

 Salvation is a personal decision to receive God’s gift of eternal life through faith in Christ Jesus.
-Nobody can do this for you and you cannot do it for anybody!
+Nobody can do this for you, and you cannot do it for anybody!

 Paul states, “For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation.”
 (Rom.
 10:10 NKJV).

 Likewise, consecration or devotion to God is a personal decision.
-Nobody can love, obey, worship or serve God on your behalf.
+Nobody can love, obey, worship, or serve God on your behalf.
 It is something you have to do personally and deliberately.

-It is you that must personally decide to deny yourself, take up your cross daily, and follow the Lord Jesus daily.
+You must personally decide to deny yourself, take up your cross daily, and follow the Lord Jesus daily.

 Jesus said, “If anyone desires to come after Me, let him deny himself, and take up his cross daily, and follow Me.”
 (Luke 9:23 NKJV).

-Third, a spiritual or reasonable service to God is presenting your body as a living sacrifice to God:
+Third, spiritual or reasonable service to God is presenting your body as a living sacrifice to God:

-Under the Old Covenant, when a worshipper brings a sacrifice to God, he relinquishes his claim on it and abandons it on the altar to be consumed by the fire burning on the altar (Lev.
+Under the Old Covenant, when a worshipper brings a sacrifice to God, he relinquishes his claim and abandons it on the altar to be consumed by the fire burning on the altar (Lev.
 1:1-9).

 In the same way, God expects the New Covenant believers to present, yield or surrender their bodies unreservedly to Him.